Nottingham History, Attractions & Visiting Information

 Part of the cellar was once used as a cockfighting pit, and another part may have been used as an extension of the castle gaol.
 Visitors can see the Condemned Cell, a small, cramped gaol cell.
 Outside the cell, a 'gaoler's chair' has been carved from the solid rock.

 In the pub's top bar is a glass case holding The Cursed Galleon, a model ship with a frightening past.
 The ship was supposedly given by a sailor to the landlord, though quite why he gave the gift is a mystery.
-Legend has it that the last 3 people to clean the model ship died suddenly, so now it is kept safely away from curious fingers in a glass container.
+Legend has it that the last three people to clean the model ship died suddenly, so now it is kept safely away from curious fingers in a glass container.
 Another curiosity is The Pregnancy Chair, rumoured to make any woman who dares to sit on it become pregnant.
 Another feature is a speaking tube connecting the pub to the castle so that castle residents could order beer.

 On Castle Road stands an attractive timber-framed building dating to around 1450.
 It was originally built as a merchant's house and stood on Middle Pavement.
 In 1968 it was under threat of destruction when Middle Pavement was widened.
 The entire building was taken apart and reassembled on Castle Road.
 It was used for a time as a lace museum but it is now used as offices.